OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 %%%

-# Prefácio

-A Estrutura Inicial do Open Banking Brasil é responsável por criar os padrões e especificações necessários para atender aos requisitos e obrigações da Legislação do Open Banking do Brasil, conforme originalmente delineado pelo [Banco Central do Brasil](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf). É possível que alguns dos elementos deste documento estejam sujeitos a direitos de patente.
-O EIOBB não se responsabiliza pela identificação de qualquer ou todos os direitos de patente.

-O Perfil de Segurança 1.0 da API de nível financeiro do Open Banking Brasil consiste nas seguintes partes:
+.# Foreword

+Este documento também está disponível em [português](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1-ptbr.html)

+The Open Banking Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Banking Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
+There is a possibility that some of the elements of this document may be the subject to patent rights.
+OBBIS shall not be held responsible for identifying any or all such patent rights.

+Open Banking Brasil Financial-grade API Security Profile 1.0 consists of the following parts:

 * [Open Banking Brasil Financial-grade API Security Profile 1.0][OBB-FAPI]
 * Open Banking Brasil Dynamic Client Registration Profile 1.0

-Essas partes devem ser usadas com [RFC6749], [RFC6750], [RFC7636], [OIDC], [OIDR], [RFC7591], [RFC7592], [FAPI-1-Baseline] e [FAPI-1-Advanced]
+These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], [OIDC], [OIDR], [RFC7591], [RFC7592], [FAPI-1-Baseline] and [FAPI-1-Advanced]

-# Introdução

-O Perfil de Registro de Cliente Dinâmico de Financal-grade API (FAPI) do Open Banking Brasil é um perfil de [RFC7591], [RFC7592] e [OIDR] que visa fornecer diretrizes de implementação específicas para segurança e interoperabilidade que podem ser aplicadas à identificação, registro e gerenciamento de Clientes OAuth operando no ecossistema Brasil Open Banking.

-Embora seja possível codificar um provedor e parte de confiança OpenID desde os primeiros princípios usando esta especificação, o principal público para esta especificação são as partes que já possuem uma implementação certificada do [OpenID Connect] [OIDC] e desejam obter a certificação para o Brasil Open Programa bancário.

-# Convenções Notacionais

-As palavras-chave "deve", "não deve", "deveria", "não deveria", "pode" e "pode" neste documento deve ser interpretado conforme descrito em [Diretiva ISO Parte 2] [ISODIR2].
-Estas palavras-chave não são usadas como termos de dicionário, de modo que qualquer ocorrência deles deve ser interpretada como palavras-chave e não devem ser interpretados com seus significados naturais de linguagem.
+.# Introduction

+The Open Banking Brasil Financial-grade API Dynamic Client Registration Profile is a profile of [RFC7591], [RFC7592] and [OIDR] that aims to provide specific implementation guidelines for security and interoperability which can be applied to the identification, registration and management of OAuth Clients operating in the Brasil Open Banking ecosystem.
+Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of [OpenID Connect][OIDC] and want to achieve certification for the Brasil Open Banking programme.

+.# Notational Conventions

+The key words "shall", "shall not",
+"should", "should not", "may", and
+"can" in this document are to be interpreted as described in [ISO Directive Part 2][ISODIR2].
+These key words are not used as dictionary terms such that any occurrence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.

 {mainmatter}

-# Escopo
+# Scope

-Este documento especifica o método de
+This document specifies the method of

-* aplicativos cadastrados no [Open Banking Directory of Participants](https://web.directory.openbankingbrasil.org.br) para descobrir OpenID Providers que oferecem serviços no ecossistema Open Banking Brasil;
+* applications registered in the [Open Banking Directory of Participants](https://web.directory.openbankingbrasil.org.br) to discover OpenID Providers offering services in the Open Banking Brasil ecosystem;
-* aplicativos para usar o [OpenID Connect Registration][OIDR] para integrar seus aplicativos com Bank OpenID Providers; e
+* applications to use [OpenID Connect Registration][OIDR] to onboard their applications with Bank OpenID Providers; and
-* aplicativos para usar [OAuth 2.0 Dynamic Client Registration Management Protocol][RFC7592] para gerenciar seus aplicativos com Provedores OpenID;
+* applications to use [OAuth 2.0 Dynamic Client Registration Management Protocol][RFC7592] to manage their applications with OpenID Providers;

-Este documento é aplicável a todos os participantes do Open Banking no Brasil.
+This document is applicable to all participants engaging in Open Banking in Brasil.

-# Referências normativas
+# Normative references

-Os seguintes documentos referenciados são indispensáveis para a aplicação deste documento.
-Para referências datadas, apenas a edição citada se aplica.
-Para referências não datadas, a última edição do documento referenciado (incluindo quaisquer emendas) se aplica.
+The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applied.
+For undated references, the latest edition of the referenced document (including any amendments) applies.

 [ISODIR2] - ISO/IEC Directives Part 2
 [ISODIR2]: <https://www.iso.org/sites/directives/current/part2/index.xhtml